wwwbranimir/EShopping/README.md

 ## Overview

-This repository contains a microservices-based ecommerce application built with C#, HTML, and Docker.
+This repository contains a microservices-based ecommerce application built with C#, Angular, and Docker.

 ## Features